julia-fangman/cintel-04-local/README.md

 ### Commands

 Commands are operating system-specific.
 These commands are for Windows users.
 On Mac/Linux, generally use python3 instead of py.
-Edit your README.md to reflect the commands that work on your machine.

 ### Verify Installations

 Open project folder in VS Code.
-Open a new terminal - on Windows, ensure the terminal type is PowerShell (not the old cmd) Run the following commands in the terminal one at a time to verify installations. py --version git --version
+Open a new terminal
+Run the following commands in the terminal one at a time to verify installations. py --version git --version